 In giant saccular aneurysms (>2.5 cm), slow growth can occur by recurrent hemorrhages into the lesion.
 The highly vascularized membranous wall of giant intracranial aneurysms is the most likely source of these intra-aneurysmal hemorrhages.
 Giant sacs commonly contain multilayered laminated clots of varying ages and consistency.
 The outer wall is fibrous and thick.
 These multilaminated giant aneurysms seldom rupture into the subarachnoid space and typically produce symptoms related to their mass effect.

-Traumatic aneurysms account for less than 1% of all aneurysms.
-The following 2 general types of traumatic aneurysms are identified: aneurysms secondary to penetrating trauma and aneurysms secondary to nonpenetrating trauma.
+Traumatic aneurysms account for fewer than 1% of all aneurysms.
+The following two general types are identified:

 Occasionally, the external carotid artery is a site of traumatic injury.
 The superficial temporal artery (STA) is the most commonly affected vessel.
 STA traumatic pseudoaneurysm occurs as a complication of scalp trauma and may result from penetrating injury or blunt trauma.